 PACING YOUR RELATIONSHIP

-While there are many important factors that make up a successful relationship, none are as fundamental as the pace, rhythm, time perspective, and punctuality that you share.
+While many important factors make up a successful relationship, none are as fundamental as the pace, rhythm, time perspective, and punctuality that you share.
 Thus, it is critical to “Hear the beat” of your conflict in order to change it.

 The partners’ pace and the role it plays in how they handle emotions is one of the key attractants early in the relationship, and we often pick persons whose pace is the opposite of our own.
+Pacing a new relationship can be exhilarating, especially when we find people that bring us close to our ideal self.
 We unconsciously look to our partner to either speed us up (and energize us) or slow us down (and calm us).
-But somewhere along the journey, we get tired of having our partner rush us (if we are slower) or drag us down (if we are temperamentally faster).
-And there’s the rub that leads to couple conflict.
+However, after a relationship has advanced, the relationship speed takes a toll.
+We get tired of having our partner rush us (if we are slower) or drag us down (if we are temperamentally faster).
+And there’s the rub that leads to couple-conflict.

-The interesting thing is that most couples don’t realize the root problem of their conflict is the difference in their pace — they complain of communication difficulties, arguments about getting things done, and different energy levels instead of the actual issue.
+The interesting thing is that most couples don’t realize the root problem of their conflict is the difference in their relationship speed — they complain of communication difficulties, arguments about getting things done, and different energy levels instead of the actual issue.
+Learning the nuances of pacing a relationship requires support and management that we’re not aware needed analysis in the first place.
 The slow partner describes the fast partner as neurotic, restless, or anxious, while the fast one assesses the slow one as boring, uninspired, unmotivated, or depressed.
+The relationship between these two individuals is a clear sign that open communication has broken down and that their dating pace has become unsynced.

 STEPS TO SET THE RIGHT PACE